finopsfoundation/capabilities/finops-maturity-assessment.md

     3. Everyone can see orphaned resources in the cloud (15 points)
     4. Orphaned resources are automatically cleaned up where possible and engineers are held accountable to clean up all others (20 points)

-3. Do you have data lifecycle management policies in place (choose one)
+3. Do you have data lifecycle management policies (choose one)
     1. Don’t know (0 points)
     2. We do data lifecycle management manually as needed (5 points)
     3. Data is automatically lifecycle managed (15 points)